 I’ve mentioned that the church I grew up in was very strict.
 It had a lot of rules, even those not necessarily in the Bible.
 One of them was that anything not Praise & Worship was less than ideal.
 Any music that wasn’t Christian was labeled “worldly”.
 I went to this church for 20 years, so it has taken me a good ten years since leaving to rid myself of the mindsets that were berated into my head.
 It happened layer by layer.
 It was a lot of praying and struggling and learning from mistakes to rid myself of the tight bindings that particular church put on my mind, soul, and emotions.
 It was a tough sojourn to get free, and one that I will have to fight again on occasion.

 In 2004, I released a praise & worship album, which ended up being frowned on by the pastor, despite that I asked her permission to make it.
-As a married adult the age of 26, with 3 children, I asked permission to create my own record, out of my own pocket.
+As a married adult the age of 26, with 3 children, I asked permission from my pastor to create my own record, the finances coming out of my own pocket.
 Weird, is a good word to describe that.
 I’ll just leave that there.

 From 2004-2010, I considered myself to be in the Christian genre.
 I had an EP release in 2007, that did fairly well in the roots genre.
 I had a lot of open doors in the roots music world, so I entered that completely in 2011.
 I will always do roots music of some sort.
 Sometimes my roots music will have a throwback sound, and maybe someday I’ll have a roots album that is more mainstream.
 But it will always have the roots of rock, blues and soul in it, with a dash of country.
 It is what is natural to me.